topology-gg/isaac/isaac/isaac-protocol/README.md

 Taking all above into consideration, Isaac Protocol adopts solution (1) at its origin, with static initial condition setup.

 #### Denial of participation attack
 without proper mitigation strategy employed by the matchmaking component, a malicious player could queue with a large amount of sybil addresses, boosting its probability of getting assigned into servers, which are assumed to be of limited quantity.
-The malicious player then stay idle throughout the entire game until it terminates (based on timer or some condition such as civilization destruction).
+The malicious player then stays idle throughout the entire game until it terminates (based on timer or some condition such as civilization destruction).
 By doing this the malicious player denies other players from participating in the game.